Sky blue: Vivid sky blue

 Displayed at right is the colour vivid sky blue.

 Deep sky blue

 Deep sky blue is an azure-cyan colour associated with deep shade of sky blue.

 Deep sky blue is a web colour.

 This is the colour on the colour wheel (RGB/HSV colour wheel) halfway between azure and cyan.

-The colour name deep sky blue came into use with the formulization of the X11 colour names over 1985–1989.
+The colour name deep sky blue came into use with the formulisation of the X11 colour names over 1985–1989.

-The normalized colour coordinates for deep sky blue are identical to Capri, which first came into use as a colour name in English in 1920.
+The normalised colour coordinates for deep sky blue are identical to Capri, which first came into use as a colour name in English in 1920.

 French sky blue

 At right is displayed the colour French sky blue, which is the tone of sky blue that is called sky blue (bleu ciel) in the Pourpre.com colour list, a colour list widely popular in France.